John Major: Early post-school career (1959-1979)

 Major's first job was as a clerk in the London-based insurance brokerage firm Price Forbes in 1959, but he found the job dull and offering no prospects and eventually quit.
 Major began working with his brother Terry at the garden ornaments business; this had been sold in 1959, enabling the family to move to a larger residence at 80 Burton Road, Brixton.
 Major's father died on 27 March 1962.
 John left the ornaments business the following year to care for his ill mother, though when she got better he was unable to find a new job and was unemployed for much of the latter half of 1962, a situation he says was "degrading".

 After Major became prime minister, it was misreported that his failure to get a job as a bus conductor resulted from his failing to pass a maths test; he had in fact passed all of the necessary tests but had been passed over owing to his height.
-In the meantime he studied for a qualification in banking via correspondence course.
+In the meantime he studied for a qualification in banking via a correspondence course.
 Eventually in December 1962 he found a job working at the London Electricity Board (LEB) in Elephant and Castle.

 In 1959, Major had joined the Young Conservatives in Brixton.
 He soon became a highly active member; this helped increase his confidence following the failure of his school days.
 Encouraged by fellow Conservative Derek Stone, he started giving speeches on a soap-box in Brixton Market.
 According to his biographer Anthony Seldon, Major brought "youthful exuberance" to the Tories in Brixton, but was sometimes in trouble with the professional agent Marion Standing.
-Major stood as a Councillor in the 1964 Lambeth London Borough Council election for Larkhall ward at the age of 21 in 1964, losing to Labour.
+At the age of 21, Major was a candidate to become a councillor for Larkhall ward at the 1964 Lambeth London Borough Council election, but lost to Labour.

 He also assisted local Conservative candidates Kenneth Payne in the 1964 general election and Piers Dixon in the 1966 general election.
 Another formative influence on Major in this period was Jean Kierans, a divorcée 13 years his elder with two children who lived opposite the family on Burton Road, who became his mentor and lover.
-Seldon writes "She ... made Major smarten his appearance, groomed him politically, and made him more ambitious and worldly."
+Seldon writes, "She ... made Major smarten his appearance, groomed him politically, and made him more ambitious and worldly."
 Major later moved in with Kierans when his family left Burton Road in 1965; their relationship lasted from 1963 to sometime after 1968.